 But, is it worth it to pay more to get a lighter-weight e-bike?
 This article will show you the best lightweight electric bikes I found for both women and men.
-And you can review our special checklist to determine whether it’s worth it to you to more money to get one.
+And you can review the special checklist to determine whether it’s worth it to you to spend more money to get one.

-Why are E-Bikes So Heavy?
+Why Are E-Bikes So Heavy?

 The weight of an electric bike probably isn’t one of the things you counted on when looking for your perfect bike.
 After all, who would make a bike that’s too heavy to pick up and put on a bike rack, right?!

-But, generally speaking, electric bikes are much heavier than their traditional counterparts because of the additional electric parts required. these include the motor, battery, added wiring, controller, display, and utility features such as racks and lights.
+But, generally speaking, electric bikes are much heavier than their traditional counterparts because of the additional electric parts required.
+These include the motor, battery, added wiring, controller, display, and utility features such as racks and lights.